-In our last post, we started a short series on the need to update old blog content, and why it’s such an integral exercise for small businesses.
 Unlike a physical library where older books don’t hinder the functionality of the library itself, old blog content can actually hold back new leads and visitor interest.

 Search rankings can fall significantly for mass amounts of old posts that have gone untouched.
 If you’re not driving traffic to your old blog posts, you are slashing ROI dramatically.
 However, it doesn’t make sense to spend great loads of time or hundreds of dollars creating a new blog post only to let it die and roll off front page search results.
 Your content marketing should still garner interest and search engine optimization from older posts.
 In fact, a seasoned blog post can generate a great deal of organic traffic.

-In this second part of our blog series, we focus on how to best update old blog content so you’re making the most of your knowledge base and gaining healthy and consistent online attention.
+Now we’re going to focus on how to best update old blog content so you’re making the most of your knowledge base and gaining healthy and consistent online attention.

 Not all blogs are created equally.
 While it might seem easiest to simply go all the way back to the beginning, it makes more sense to dive into the blogs that will drive the best conversions.
 You want to strategically plan which blog posts you should direct your efforts toward for the best search results.